 The death anniversary of Prophet Muhammad (PBUH), 632 A.D is mourned by Iranians and other Muslims worldwide.

-The Day of Ashura marks the death anniversary of Hussain ibn Ali, who was martyred on October 10, 680 A.D in the Battle of Karbala against Yazid.
-This day is mourned by Shiite remarkably Iranians to remember Hussain’s martyrdom.
+, 680 A.D in the Battle of Karbala against Yazid.
+This day is mourned remarkably by Iranian Shia to remember Hussain’s martyrdom.
 For Shia Muslims, Ashura occurred in Muharram, the first month in the lunar Islamic calendar.